MinaGeo/QR-Code-Preprocessor-and-Decoder/README.md

 - Decodes the pre-processed QR code and print the decoded string
 - Decodes only Version 1 QR codes
 - Can decode alphanumeric encoded QR Codes
+- Involves using reed solomon error correction technique to correct any missing data.
 ## Installation

 1. Clone the repository: